What immunizations does my child need?

 - Immunization Information and Schedule - Useful information from Toronto Public Health.
 On this site, you can also find the date, time and location of immunization clinics in Toronto.
 You do not need a Health Card (OHIP) for these clinics.

-- Immunization Fact Sheets - Information about immunizations in many languages from the Ontario Ministry of Health and Long-Term Care.
+- Immunization Fact Sheets - Information about different immunizations.
+From the Ontario Ministry of Health and Long-Term Care.

 - Community Health Centres (CHCs) - A list of Community Health Centres across Ontario.
-From Ministry of Health and Long-Term Care.
+From Association of Ontario Health Centres.